Key takeaways

 A W-9 is the form a US client uses to gather a freelancer's taxpayer information before paying them.
 The form is an internal client document, never sent to the IRS, used only to populate the 1099-NEC that the client issues at year-end.
 A 1099-NEC ('Nonemployee Compensation') is the form the client sends to the IRS and to the freelancer in January, reporting the total paid to the freelancer for the year.
 The IRS receives a copy from the client.
 The freelancer reports the same income on their personal Schedule C.

 - W-9.
 Filled out by the freelancer at the start of the relationship.
-Six fields: name, business name (if different), federal tax classification, exemptions (rare), address, and TIN (SSN or EIN).
+Core fields: name, business name (if different), federal tax classification (Line 3a) plus a checkbox for entities with foreign partners/owners/beneficiaries (Line 3b, added in the March 2024 revision), exemptions (rare), address, and TIN (SSN or EIN).
 The freelancer signs and sends to the client.
 The client keeps it on file.

 - 1099-NEC.
 Issued by the client in January for the prior tax year.
-Required if the client paid the freelancer $600 or more during the year.
+Required if the client paid the freelancer $2,000 or more during calendar year 2026 (threshold raised from $600 by the One Big Beautiful Bill Act, P.L.
+119-21, effective for payments made after December 31, 2025; indexed for inflation thereafter).
 Two copies: one to the IRS, one to the freelancer (mailed to the address on the W-9).

 - Schedule C. The freelancer's personal tax form (filed with Form 1040), reporting all 1099-NEC income plus any other self-employment income.
-The address on the freelancer's Form 1040 has to match the address on the W-9 to avoid a CP2000 matching-program letter from the IRS.
+Keeping the address consistent across W-9, 1099, and 1040 helps mail reach the freelancer reliably and reduces the chance of missing a 1099 envelope (the actual CP2000 underreporter notice is triggered by income mismatch, not address mismatch).

 The address field on Form W-9: what the IRS rule actually says

-The IRS instructions for Form W-9 say the address field should show 'the address that the requester sends 1099 forms or other tax-related correspondence to.'
+The IRS Form W-9 instructions describe Line 5 as the address where the requester will mail the freelancer's 1099 information return.
 There is no requirement that this be the freelancer's residential address, no requirement that it match the address on the freelancer's Form 1040, and no requirement that it be a commercial address.
 The instructions are deliberately broad to accommodate freelancers, sole proprietors, single-member LLCs, multi-member LLCs, and corporations.

 What the instructions do require is that the freelancer sign the W-9 under penalties of perjury, certifying that the TIN is correct and that the freelancer is not subject to backup withholding.
 The address on the W-9 carries no certification beyond being a valid mailing address for 1099 correspondence.